meftyster/WSS/README.md

 ## Rules document

-Wild Space rules.ai - initial project for rules document Wild Space rules.pdf - WEB-friendly read-only version
+'Wild Space rules.ai' - initial project for rules document 'Wild Space rules.pdf' - WEB-friendly read-only version

 ## Wild Space components

-Wild Space components.pdf - WS game components ready to be exported and usend in your web-resource Wild Space Wave 1 FF-PNP ready A4.pdf - Family friendly PnP document.
+'Wild Space components.pdf' - WS game components ready to be exported and usend in your web-resource 'Wild Space Wave 1 FF-PNP ready A4.pdf' - Family friendly PnP document.
 Take it if you want to print it